lyontripleseven/Sable-Archive/Archive beta.md

-This is not from Veyren.
+!!,This is note from Veyren.
 This entry is beta version.
-Relevant but non canon
+Relevant but non canon!!!

 ∆-ENTRY-A01
 Title: The First Fracture Was Not a Bug